Professional Licensure and Certification Disclosures

 The Clark College EMT program meets the educational requirements for the following states with certification from the National Registry for Emergency Medical Technician (NREMT) for the following states: Alaska, Connecticut, District of Columbia, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, New Jersey, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Utah, and Vermont.

-Clark College has Not Yet Determined whether the EMT program meets requirements for the following states: Arizona, Delaware, Iowa, Louisiana, North Dakota, and Pennsylvania.
+The Clark College EMT program DOES NOT meet requirements for the following states: Arizona, Arkansas, California, Colorado, Delaware, Iowa, Louisiana, North Dakota, Pennsylvania, and Wyoming.

 Students who wish to pursue a license in any state other than Washington need to check with the EMT Licensure Board for that respective state.